KineticPreProcessor/KPP/docs/source/using_kpp/04_input_for_kpp.rst

 The kinetic description files contain a detailed specification of the chemical model, information about the integration method and the desired type of results.
-KPP accepts only one of these files as input, but using the command, code from separate files cn be combined.
+KPP accepts only one of these files as input, but using the command, code from separate files can be combined.
 The include files can be nested up to 10 levels.
 KPP will parse these files as if they were a single big file.
 By carefully splitting the chemical description, KPP can be configured for a broad range of users.
 In this way the users